bjoernalbers/wrapp/README.md

 Why not use *wrapp* for this?
 It is even shorter to type then `hdiutil` ;-)

+## Requirements

-**NOTE: This runs on Mac OS X only!**
+This obviously runs on Mac OS X only.
+You also need to have Xcode and a recent Ruby version installed (Mavericks ships with Ruby 2.0 which works fine).

 ## Installation

-Add this line to your application's Gemfile:

-    gem 'wrapp'

-And then execute:

-    $ bundle

-Or install it yourself as:
+Install it yourself as:

-    $ gem install wrapp
+    $ sudo gem install wrapp

+(Note: Rbenv/RVM users probably want to install without `sudo`.)

 ## Usage